A Simpler and Faster Strongly Polynomial Algorithm for Generalized Flow Maximization: Problem and preliminaries

 The \emph{net flow} at a node $i$ is defined as

 We are ready to formulate the generalized flow maximization problem.

 The problem can be formulated in multiple equivalent variants.
-In particular, a standard formulation is to use arc capacities and zero node demands.
-All these formulations can be efficiently reduced to \eqref{primal}; in fact, every LP in the form $Ax=b, x\geq0$ for $A\in {\cal M}_2(n,m)$ reduces to \eqref{primal} (see \cite[Section 8]{laci} for the reductions).
-The special case when $\gamma_e=1$ for all $e\in E$ corresponds to the standard network flow model; we will refer to standard network flows as \emph{regular flows} to differentiate from generalized flows.
-The dual program can be transformed to the following form.
-The dual variable for node $i$ would be $\mu_t/\mu_i$.
-Nodes other than $t$ are allowed to have $\mu_i=\infty$; this corresponds to dual values 0.
+A formulation commonly used in the literature adds arc capacities and sets all node demands to zero.
+All these formulations can be efficiently reduced to \eqref{primal}.
+Moreover, every LP in the form $Ax=b, x\geq0$ for $A\in \mathcal{M}_2(n,m)$ reduces to \eqref{primal} (see \cite[Section 8]{laci} for the reductions).
+The special case when $\gamma_e=1$ for all $e\in E$ corresponds to the standard network flow model; we will refer to standard network flows as \emph{regular flows} to distinguish them from generalized flows.
+The dual program can be equivalently written in the following form.

-Our main result is the following. \begin{theorem} There exists a strongly polynomial algorithm, that, for any input instance ${\cal I}=(V,E,t,\gamma,b)$, finds optimal solutions to \eqref{primal} and \eqref{dual} in $O((m+n\log n)mn\log(n^2/m))$ arithmetic operations. \end{theorem}